About

 the year I was married, when I discovered the words ‘poetry’ and ‘Christian’ could actually go together.
 I began by reading the work of prolific poet & publisher Luci Shaw and dove into years of writing Very Bad Poems.
 I was always writing.

 I went back to school as a mom at the age of 36 and pursued an educational program, graduating with a K-8 Teaching degree & Early Childhood Endorsement.
-I spent over 20 years wrangling early learners from Kindergarten through 6th grade and loved it, completing my last 5 years before retirement with a team of educators serving kids with autism.
+I spent over 20 years wrangling early learners from Kindergarten through 6th grade and loved it, completing my last five years in Special Ed with a team of educators serving kids with autism.
 I also taught middle school for two years and lived to tell about it.
 (Give me all the six-year-olds.)

-In 2012, after my son & daughter were gone and married, my writing bent resurfaced, filling my in between hours.
-I discovered the world of blogging and wrote about the intersection of faith and life.
-My online readership began to grow as I connected with other Christian writers through social media and ‘bloghops’ and commenting on other people’s work.
+In 2012, after my son & daughter were grown and married, my writing bent resurfaced, filling my in between hours before and after my school days.
+I discovered the world of blogging and wrote about the widest topic possible, “the intersection of faith and life.”
+My online readership began to grow as I connected with other Christian writers through social media, ‘bloghops’ and commenting on other people’s work.

-In 2017, I self-published my first book, Living the Season Well: Reclaiming Christmas, to help families deal with the pressures of the Christmas season, inspired by my grandkids.
+In 2017, I wrote my first book, Living the Season Well: Reclaiming Christmasto help families deal with the pressures of the Christmas season, inspired by my grandkids.

 3 Things poetry can do:

-1. Reading poetry gives us language to express ourselves; we often we don’t know what we think or feel until someone says it for us.
-And the best poems cause us to look up to God.
+1. Reading poetry gives us language to express ourselves; we often don’t know what we think or feel until someone says it for us.
 Plus, we learn new vocabulary!
-I love it when a poem sends me to the dictionary.
+The best poem is one that sends us to the dictionary.

-2. Writing poetry makes us more attentive to the world around us, causing us to slow down and notice little things (and big) like autumn sunsets or the way light lands on the trees or the feeling we get hearing birdsong.
-Poetry’s form forces us to be more intentional, sparking creativity as we learn to say more with fewer words.
+2. Writing poetry asks us to be more attentive, causing us to slow down and notice little things (and big) like sunsets or the way light lands on the trees or the feeling we get hearing birdsong.
+Poetry’s form asks us to be more intentional, sparking creativity as we learn to say more with fewer words.

 3. Helping children make friends with poetry offers the joy of seeing an ‘aha’ on their faces as they discover new ways to think about the world.
-Poetry tunes their ears to the musicality of language and offers a way in to writing down the wonder they see, the thoughts and feelings they hold dear.
+Poems can hone their ears to the musicality of language, and offer a way to write down the wonder they see, the thoughts and feelings they hold dear.

 My Favorite Things